neuronsimulator/nrn/docs/README.md

 #### Building the documentation

 **NOTE**: Executing the jupyter notebooks requires NEURON; make sure the neuron python module can be imported.
+For that, you would normally do a `make build` + `make install`, but you could also do a `pip install neuron` (in case you don't want/need to compile NEURON).

 In order to build the full documentation (Doxygen, Jupyter notebooks, Sphinx):
 ```